nixworks/public/news/2011/02/17/index.md

 ##### Deepwater Horizon oil spill
 ### [The inquiry into the Deepwater Horizon oil spill in the Gulf of Mexico is released finding that the accident was entirely preventable. ](/news/2011/02/17/the-inquiry-into-the-deepwater-horizon-oil-spill-in-the-gulf-of-mexico-is-released-finding-that-the-accident-was-entirely-preventable.md)
-_Context: Deepwater Horizon oil spill, Gulf of Mexico_
+_Context: Gulf of Mexico, Deepwater Horizon oil spill_

 ##### Palestinian Authority
 ### [Palestinian National Authority President Mahmoud Abbas says that general elections in September would be canceled if Hamas refused to allow voting in the Gaza Strip. ](/news/2011/02/17/palestinian-national-authority-president-mahmoud-abbas-says-that-general-elections-in-september-would-be-canceled-if-hamas-refused-to-allow.md)